gctools-outilsgc/aurora-website/src/docs/en/profile/queries.md

 ## Paginiation

-Retrieving too much data on a single request is unpractical and may even break your app.
+Retrieving too much data on a single request is not practical and may break your app.
 Pagination exists to solve this problem, allowing the client to specify how many items it wants.

 The simple way defined in the GraphQL pagination documentation is to slice the results using two parameters: `first`, which returns the first n items and `skip`, which skips the first n items.

 These two pagination parameters have been implemented on all of the search query functions.

-The example query below will search for all profiles that contain the name "Bryan" but instead of returning the complete array the query b elow is requesting items 2 and 3 in the array.
+The example query below will search for all profiles that contain the name "Bryan" but instead of returning the complete array the query below is requesting items 2 and 3 in the array.
 Skip the first item in the array and send the next 2 in the array.

 ```javascript
     query{